nice-af/chronos-app/README.md

 ### Debug starting issues

 Sometimes the dev environment will not start after updating packages or other external dependencies.
-A good try to fix this is to do a hard clean install and build using this command:
+The reason for that is that multiple caches have to be cleared and some of those don't get cleared automatically.
+To fix this issue, run the following command:

 ```bash
 npm run fix-repo